 Percocet belongs to a group of opioid narcotics known as combination medications.
 It is comprised of the narcotic pain reliever, oxycodone, and the non-opioid pain reliever, acetaminophen.
 The medication works by changing the way a person’s brain responds to the pain (oxycodone) and also by relieving pain and reducing fever (acetaminophen).
 It is available in tablet or liquid form, and dosage depends on a person’s medical needs.

-Knowing the signs of Percocet abuse can be the first step to getting a loved one into treatment.
+Knowing the signs of Percocet use can be the first step to getting a loved one into treatment.
 Signs may appear as changes in behavior, physical appearance or health, or thoughts and mindset.
-The following are signs of opioid abuse, according to the American Academy of Family Physicians:
+The following are signs of opioid use, according to the American Academy of Family Physicians:

 - Anxiety/panic attacks